Safeya-Yasien/customer-management-react-node/server/README.md

 # how to search customers by multiple fields

+- By using $or operator from mongoose with options "i" which means case insensitive

 # how to solve this error any why appears <$regex has to be a string>

 - this error appears in searchCustomers function when i use $regex